Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/progress_report.md

 - Researched licenses to reflect how I want my work to be shared
 - Additionally, I've updated my [project plan](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/project_plan.md) to reflect my current goals after working with the data for a while now.

+## Progress Report 3
+#### 4/6/25 Lillian Carlson
+I had a lot of forward progress, but a LOT of backward progress here.
+I had to pivot (much later than I would have liked) to the stanza library after trying to wrestle with spacy for far too long.
+Luckily, that's sorted now and I've really begun to work and focus on exploring my data.

+As of right now, for what I am anticipating to explore, all the data processing is complete and I have lists of POS and token unigrams, bigrams, and trigrams pickled and have begun to explore them.

+So far with my exploration, I've found some interesting differences between stopword usuage between the languages.
+I have not spotted any glaring differences between bilingual and monolingual speakers, which is to be expected as I can't imagine much difference between heritage speakers of multiple languages.
+I will begin machine learning to uncover something that the human eye can't see, but perhaps algorithms can.

+Some changes to my project:
+- My [license](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/LICENSE.md) is now fully updated and finished with unigrams, bigrams, and trigrams of POS marking and tokens
+- My [jupyter notebook](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/LoadingRUEGData.ipynb) on loading and processing the data is essentially finished and I have begun to work in [this one](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/ExploringRUEGData.ipynb) to explore the data
+    - When I eventually get to speech data, I will likely create a different notebook altogether